The best Xbox multiplayer games 2023

 While not chock full of content, it is an absolute blast when playing with friends either online or in the same and you would be silly to not hop in and have some fun.
 You can see just how much fun we had in our Party Animals review.

 There it is, our list of the best multiplayer games for Xbox.
 If you’ve made it through our whole list and want to get into even more of Microsoft’s gaming offerings, our list of the best Xbox Game Pass games has extra content to dig into, including some additional multiplayer options to play.
-Also read our list of the best gaming consoles, you may be curious to know where Xbox ranked.
+If you’re curious about what’s upcoming in 2024, check out our new Xbox games rundown.